RishabhChadha-97/CS-539-Machine-Learning-Driver-Activity-Recognition/README.md

 4. 2-Layered Neural Networks
 5. Convolutional Neural Network based on VGG16 architecture (CNN)

-We split labelled dataset into 75% Train, 15% Validation and 10% Test data to evaluate our model.
+We split the labelled dataset into 75% Train, 15% Validation and 10% Test data to evaluate our model.
 We were able to achieve an average accuracy of ~ 94%.

-### Environmental Requirements
+### Environment

 1. Any IDE or terminal to execute Python scripts
 2. Pre-installed Python Libraries